What are the best gun vests for CCW?

 They should be easy to open and close (even with big, meaty man hands) and hold your firearm securely within the designated holster or pocket.
 Closures should also include some kind of fabric over the top to prevent your hands or hairy arms from catching or scratching.

-Each of these CCW vests offers EDC enthusiasts variety of different features but our top pick is the Venado Concealed Carry Vest.
+Each of these CCW vests offers EDC enthusiasts variety of different features but our top pick is the Cinch Men’s Concealed Carry Bonded Vest.
 We really like how it’s designed and looks like a regular heavy cotton vest.

 It also met the criteria for any ankle holster we’d recommend: